 Always refer to the product label for the most accurate ingredient and allergen information.

 mixed salad leaves

 white wine vinegar

 Roughly chop the coriander.
-Thinly slice the cucumber.
 Finely chop the tomato.
-In a medium bowl, combine olive oil (2 tsp for 2 people / 1 tbs for 4 people), the white wine vinegar and a pinch of salt and pepper.
-Just before serving, add the mixed salad leaves, cucumber and tomato and toss to coat.
+Grate the carrot (unpeeled).
+In a medium bowl, combine olive oil (2 tsp for 2 people / 1 tbs for 4 people), the honey, vinegar and a pinch of salt and pepper.
+Just before serving, add the mixed salad leaves, carrot and tomato and toss to coat.

-In a second medium bowl, combine the mild North Indian spice blend, a drizzle of olive oil and a generous pinch of salt and pepper.
+In a second medium bowl, combine the Mumbai spice blend, a drizzle of olive oil and a generous pinch of salt and pepper.
 Add the salmon and toss to coat.

-Toss the coriander through the roasted potatoes.
+Toss the coriander through the roasted potato.
 Divide the Bombay potatoes, Indian salmon and salad between plates.
 Top the salmon with a dollop of garlic yoghurt.